 Sinusitis is treated with

-home treatment methods, such as applying moist heat to
+home treatment, such as applying moist heat to

 your face.
 The goals of treatment for